 Let’s stress the less likely here, because no matter how much you may listen and support your child to learn how to calm down, overwhelm can happen.
 A warm, supportive parenting style can help children have less inner turmoil and the tools to deal with overwhelm when it creeps up, but simply put, sometimes overwhelm wins!

 Here are some Positive Ways for Supporting Your Child During a Tantrum and Other Strong Emotions

-As mentioned above, tantruming children are not bad, they are simply lacking the words or skills to express their rage and frustration.
-Change your lens from seeing “manipulation, coercion and brattiness” to seeing an unsolved problem and a request for guidance.
+Remember that children are not bad, they are simply lacking the words or skills to express their rage and frustration.
+Change your lens from seeing “manipulation, coercion and bratty-ness” to seeing unsolved problems and a request for guidance.

-Unfortunately, research has shown that a double standard exists when it comes to the expression of anger.
-Adults (parents, teachers and caregivers) tend to respond more negatively to boys that cry and with warmth to girls that cry.
+Research has shown that a double standard exists when it comes to the expression of anger.
+Adults (parents, teachers and caregivers) tend to respond more negatively to boys that cry.
+When girls cry parents are usually kinder, warmer and calmer.
 Boys need compassion and loving, clear guidance just as much as girls.